dylan-1006/CareCircle/README.md

 - **Registration**: If you are a new user, you can register by providing the required information and following the registration process within the application.

+## Technologies Used

+CareCircle is developed using JavaFX, a modern and intuitive Java framework for building user interfaces.

 ## Support

 If you encounter any issues or have questions related to using CareCircle, please reach out to our support team at rexlim2003@gmail.com.
 We are here to assist you and ensure a smooth user experience.

 ## About

 CareCircle is developed by a group of students from Taylor's University as a group assignment project.
 We are dedicated to creating innovative solutions that improve patient care and enhance the efficiency of healthcare professionals.

 Thank you for choosing CareCircle!